-Dr Malcolm Guite, acclaimed poet and academic, has written a masterful new biography of the poet Samuel Taylor Coleridge.
+Malcolm Guite, acclaimed poet and academic, has written a masterful new biography of the poet Samuel Taylor Coleridge.
 Mariner covers the full scope of Coleridge’s tumultuous life with a clarifying view not only of his milestone achievements and devastating downfalls, but also of the profound influence made by his sustaining Christian faith.
 This is an extraordinary book from one of the most gifted poets of our own times.
-As captivating as it is and as full of luminous insights, it bears reading more than once.
+Captivating and full of luminous insights, it bears reading more than once.

 LES: Malcolm, you have talked with me before about ‘keeping company’ with many poets, both living and dead, and keep in close communion with several in addition to Samuel Taylor Coleridge.
 What drew you to do this work specifically?